gregorydlogan/oc-config-management/README.md

  - `opencast.yml`: This playbook installs and configures Opencast on a fresh machine.
 This is probably the playbook you are here for.
+ - `opencast-source.yml`: This playbook installs and configures Opencast on a fresh machine, then replaces the install with a tarball's contents.
+Assumes the tarballs is downloaded from the Opencast CI system, set the build hash with `source_tarball_hash`.
+Generally not what you want for production use, but can be useful for testing pull requests against your environment.
  - `config.yml`: This playbook is used to reconfigure an Opencast install.
 Run `opencast.yml` first, then `config.yml` when you need to change configurations.
  - `uninstall.yml`: This playbook uninstalls the Opencast packages, but leaves the third party tools, and your data